Saurav158/PPSreport/report.md

 RAM is MAR
 ````
 ----
-Experiment:Write a C program to compute the perimeter and area of a rectangle with a
+Experiment6 :Write a C program to compute the perimeter and area of a rectangle with a
  height of 7 inches and width of 5 inches.
  ````C
  #include<stdio.h>